 The data in the buffer are organised in events.

 Each event consists of:

-- the header, that contains the geographical address, the crate number and the number of converted channels; - one or more data words, each of which contains the geographical address, the number of the channel, the Valid (V) bit, the Under-Threshold (UN) bit, the Overflow (OV) bit and the 12-bit converted value; - the End Of Block (EOB), which contains the geographical address and the event counter.
+- the header, that contains the geographical address, the crate number and the number of converted channels; - one or more data words, each of which contains the geographical address, the number of the channel, the Under-Threshold (UN) bit, the Overflow (OV) bit and the 12-bit converted value; - the End Of Block (EOB), which contains the geographical address and the event counter.